 We tried to go scuba diving when we visited Lifou.
 Unfortunately, we never received an answer from the dive shop.
 We also heard a few negative comments about the safety of their operation, so we decided to focus on other activities.
 We picked other destinations for scuba diving in New Caledonia (Hienghene, Poindimie and the Isle of Pines).
 We hope scuba diving will be back on the list of possible activities in Lifou next time we visit!

 Where to stay and eat on Lifou Island?

 As a logical choice with our decision to explore the north of the island, we stayed at Lilo Reve*, the six of us sleeping in a “fare” or “case” (on mattresses on the ground in a traditional hut).
-Lilo Reve location is perfect with a beautiful access to the sea at the bottom of the property.
-The magic does not stop at the stunning blue water and beautiful rocks: they frequently spot sea turtles from the shore!
+Lilo Reve location is perfect with beautiful access to the sea at the bottom of the property.
+You’ll be amazed by the stunning blue water and beautiful rocks.
+But that’s not it: they frequently spot sea turtles from the shore!

 We ate a couple of times at Fenepaza*, a nearby restaurant recommended by our host at Lilo Reve.
 It was a great place to try local cuisine; their wood fire gave some really interesting taste to our dishes.
 The service was excellent.
 Some Internet addicts in our group appreciated the free wifi!

 What are the best things to do in Lifou according to you?
 Where did you stay during your trip?
 Share your experience below!